-A significant portion of executive compensation is atrisk and tied to Company performance.
-This aligns executive decision-making with the long-term interests of our shareowners.
+A significant portion of executive compensation is at-risk and tied to Company performance.
+This helps align executive decision-making with the long-term interests of our shareowners.
 We also have a longstanding owner-manager culture.
 Compensation practices that support these principles include:

-- A balanced mix of cash and equity, providing a degree of financial certainty and appropriate incentives to retain and motivate executives; - Performance incentive equity awards which vest over multiple years, furthering both retention and incentive goals; - Multiple distinct goals for annual and long-term performance incentive awards, avoiding overemphasis on any one metric and mitigating excessive risk-taking; - Long-term performance incentive awards with a three-year performance period; - Stock option awards that vest over a five-year period and only provide value if our stock price increases: - Incentive compensation plans that include clawback provisions; - Incentive compensation plan awards require a "double trigger" - both a change in control and a termination of employment - to accelerate vesting; and - No tax gross-ups on equity awards or golden parachute excise taxes.
+- A balanced mix of cash and equity, providing a degree of financial certainty and appropriate incentives to retain and motivate executives; - Performance incentive equity awards which vest over multiple years, furthering both retention and incentive goals; - Multiple distinct goals for annual and long-term performance incentive awards, avoiding overemphasis on any one metric and mitigating excessive risk-taking; - Long-term performance incentive awards with a three-year performance period; - Stock option awards that vest over a five-year period and only provide value if our stock price increases; - Clawback policy that applies to all of our executive officers; - Incentive compensation plan awards require a "double trigger" both a change in control and a termination of employment or a failure to continue, assume or substitute the award - to accelerate vesting; and - No tax gross-ups on equity awards or golden parachute excise taxes.

-2022 Compensation Actions
+2023 Compensation Actions

-Key 2022 compensation decisions affecting our executive officers included:
+Key 2023 compensation decisions affecting our executive officers included:

-- Most total direct compensation was performancebased and considered "at risk" (90% for the CEO and 86% for all other named executive officers ("NEOs") as a group), page 35; - Base salary increases as a result of the annual salary review process, page 37; - Bifurcated performance period for the annual incentive awards in light of continued economic uncertainty due to the COVID-19 pandemic, page 38; - Annual incentive awards were earned at target, page 40; and - Previously granted 2020 Long-Term Incentive Performance ("LTIP") awards, which had threeyear performance goals ending in 2022, were earned above target, page 43.
+- Most total direct compensation was performance-based or considered "at risk" (93% for the CEO and 86% for all other named executive officers ("NEOs") as a group), page 34; - Base salary increases as a result of the annual salary review process and pay mix redesign, page 36; - Pay mix redesign to better align annual incentive pay with market practices, improve the competitiveness of base salaries and simplify compensation design, page 36; - A bifurcated performance period for the annual incentive awards in light of continued economic uncertainty and our then-labor uncertainty; beginning with the 2024 performance period, the Compensation and Human Capital Committee has returned to annual goal setting for annual incentive awards, page 37; - Annual incentive awards were earned and paid below target, page 37; and - Previously granted 2021 Long-Term Incentive Performance ("LTIP") awards, which had three-year performance goals ending in 2023, were earned and paid below target, page 40.